SibusisoMkhabela/hello-world/README.md

 # hello-world
-This repository contains the files of hello-world.
+This repository contains the source code of hello-world.
+I will pass Software Development II.